Oracle posterior contraction rates under hierarchical priors: Introduction

-During the preparation of this paper, we become aware of a very recent paper \cite{yang2017bayesian} who independently considered the Bayes model selection problem.
-Both our approach and \cite{yang2017bayesian} shed light on the general Bayes model selection problem, while differing in several important aspects (cf. Remark \ref{rmk:comparison_yang}).
+During the preparation of this paper, we become aware of a very recent paper \cite{yang2017bayesian} who independently considered a similar problem.
+Both our approach and \cite{yang2017bayesian} shed light on the behavior of Bayes procedures under hierarchical priors, while differing in several important aspects (cf. Remark \ref{rmk:comparison_yang}).
 Moreover, our work here applies to a wide range of applications that are not covered by \cite{yang2017bayesian}.